Why the Florida Keys in December are a must-visit winter destination

 Also of note is the Turtle Hospital, a working animal care clinic that rehabilitates injured or sick sea turtles.
 Because this is an actual veterinary hospital, you must visit on a guided tour.

-If you’re feeling peckish, don’t leave Marathon without grabbing a meal at Keys Fisheries.
-This restaurant, which overlooks a working waterfront, is a lovely spot for an outdoors fish taco or lobster reuben sandwich, all enjoyed as you watch fishermen clean out the next customer’s order on the docks.
+Don’t leave Marathon without grabbing a meal at Keys Fisheries.
+This restaurant, which overlooks a working waterfront, is a lovely spot for an outdoor fish taco or lobster reuben sandwich, all enjoyed as you watch fishermen clean out the next customer’s order on the docks.

 Lower Keys

 You’ll leave Marathon via the Seven Mile Bridge, which is, well, a very long bridge (6.79 miles long, if you’re nitpicking).
 The views on either side of this span are suitably breathtaking.
 In the Lower Keys – the most rural islands in the archipelago – keep an eye out for tiny Key deer, a subspecies of white-tailed deer.
-Seriously, keep an eye out!
-Key deer aren’t just cute, they’re protected, and speed limits are reduced for their safety.
+Key deer aren’t just cute – they’re protected and speed limits are reduced for their safety.
 If you want to get a closer look, head to the National Key Deer Refuge Headquarters on Big Pine and No Name keys.

 The crown jewel of Keys beaches can be found at Bahia Honda State Park, postcard-perfect on a sunny day.
 The sand is fine and the water is clear and, as a bonus, you can go for a walk on a piece of abandoned railroad that was supposed to unite the islands with the mainland.
 The dry winter makes for plenty of sunny days and clear(er) water – all good conditions for a beach trip.

-Eco-minded travelers will be thrilled not only with the scenery and wildlife viewing opportunities, but also with sustainability measure taken in the Lower Keys.
-Nonprofits like Reef Relief work to protect the region’s coral reefs, sandbars, creeks, and hardwood groves that are flush with marsh rabbits, herons, nighthawks and mangrove cuckoos.
+Eco-minded travelers will be thrilled not only with the scenery and wildlife viewing opportunities, but also with sustainability measures taken in the Lower Keys.
+Nonprofits like Reef Relief work to protect the region’s coral reefs, sandbars, creeksand hardwood groves that are flush with marsh rabbits, herons, nighthawks and mangrove cuckoos.
 The Looe Key National Marine Sanctuary off Big Pine Key is a great place to take in 18th century shipwrecks and ocean life alike.

 Key West